taraCodeNa/uphbt-requirements/README.md

 ## **Overall Technology Stack:**

-* **Backend:** .NET Web API (latest LTS \- .NET 9\) with C\# 12 and modern syntax (e.g., file-scoped namespaces, Nullable Reference Types), **Swagger/OpenAPI for API Documentation**.
+* **Backend:** .NET Web API (latest LTS \- .NET 9\) with C\# 12 and modern syntax (e.g., file-scoped namespaces, Nullable Reference Types).
+The backend will strictly adhere to a **Rich Domain Model** design, where **domain entities are pure Plain Old C\# Objects (POCOs), completely persistence-ignorant, with no Entity Framework Core specific attributes or interfaces**.
+All ORM mapping, including properties like `RowVersion` for optimistic concurrency, will be configured exclusively in the `Uphbt.Data` project using **Entity Framework Core's Fluent API**.
+  * **Swagger/OpenAPI for API Documentation**.
 Business logic will be primarily implemented in the Rich Domain Model layer, with the Service layer handling orchestration and logic that cannot be performed by entities themselves.
   * **Database:** SQL Server (latest stable version).
-  * **ORM:** Entity Framework Core, configured to support **persistence-ignorant domain models** through explicit mapping.
+  * **ORM:** Entity Framework Core.
   * **Authentication:** OpenIddict (for OAuth 2.0 / OpenID Connect with JWTs and Refresh Tokens), ASP.NET Core Identity (for user management), BCrypt.Net-Next for password hashing.
     * **Token Storage:** Access Token and Refresh Token will be issued by OpenIddict and stored directly in **HttpOnly, Secure, SameSite=Lax (or Strict) cookies** on the client-side.
 The SPA will not access these tokens via JavaScript directly, but the browser will automatically send them with API requests.
     * **JWT Payload:** The JWT (Access Token) payload will include standard claims such as `sub` (user ID), `name`, `email`, and critically, **`role` claims for authorization**.